 ecofriendly homestead

-A Botanical Dye Garden Guide: Complete list of herbs and flowers that provide pigment
+A Botanical Dye Garden Guide: 150+ Herbs and Flowers that Provide Pigment

 What plants can be turned into dyestuff?
 In our dye garden guide, you'll find a list of 150+ plants, sorted by color, culture, and type.